flowmobile/add_to_gallery/README.md

 This package does too much:

-Remove Thumbnail shit
-Remove Rotation shit
 Remove Permissions shit
   just throw instead
   advise the use of permission_handler
-Documentation
+Be a little smarter about temporary files
+  Android seems to WRITE a new file iOS needs review
+Review `files.dart`

+Review Jenkins, CHANGELOG, contributing and README Documentation
   Needs a lot of work
   Important NOTE
-    Google Photos will automatically remove exact duplicate images Which can cause confusion
+    Google Photos will automatically remove exact duplicate images which can cause confusion

 # Gallery Saver for Flutter